Themes | Government Accountability | The Accountability Index

 Vale of Leven Inquiry

-Scottish Government should ensure that where any uncertainty over the future of any hospital or service exists, resolution of the uncertainty is not delayed any longer than is essential.
+Scottish Government should ensure that where any uncertainty over the future of any hospital or service exists, resolution of the uncertainty is not delayed any longer than is essential for planning and consultation to take place.

 Matched on terms: uncertainty